Treatment of Diabetic Retinopathy

 In this video, Rep. James Clyburn asks African-American diabetics to get annual eye exams.

 Other commercially available intravitreal steroid implants that may be used off label include Retisert (Bausch + Lomb) and Ozurdex (Allergan).
 Retisert contains fluocinolone acetonide, and Ozurdex contains dexamethasone.
-However, neither of these implants have specific FDA approval for diabetic macular edema.
+However, neither of these implants have specific FDA approval for treatment of diabetic macular edema at this time.

 Vitrectomy and Other Surgery Treatments for Diabetic Eye Disease

-In some people who have PDR, bleeding into the vitreous (vitreous hemorrhage) prevents the ophthalmologist from performing the laser treatment.
-This means the blood blocks the laser beam.
+In some people who have proliferative diabetic retinopathy, bleeding into the vitreous (vitreous hemorrhage) prevents the ophthalmologist from performing the laser treatment, because the blood blocks the laser beam.

 If the vitreous hemorrhage fails to clear within a few weeks or months, a vitrectomy surgery may be performed to mechanically remove the hemorrhage after which, laser photocoagulation can be applied.
 The laser procedure is performed either at the time of the vitrectomy or shortly thereafter.